cronosun/tyres/README.md

 }
 ```

+## Modules

+ * `core`: Contains the API and a default implementation of `TyResImplementation`.
+You always need this dependency.
+ * `defaults`: Contains the default implementation - you most likely want this dependency too (unless you write your own implementation from scratch).
+Also contains:
+   * Validation
+   * Some utilities, like message list and localized messages.
+ * `spring`: Contains an implementation for spring.
+You only need this implementation if you use spring.

 ## Common errors

 ### Resource not found

-Depending on the implementation, the `.properties`-file must be located in different locations.
+Depending on the implementation, the `.properties`-files must be located in different locations.
 Say the bundle interface is called `com.company.MyBundle`, the `.properties`-file must be located here:

  * For JVM resource bundle implementation: It must be called `MyBundle.properties` and must be placed inside the **directory** `com/company` in the `resources` directory.
- * For the Spring implementation: Spring wants the file to be in the `resources`-directory, called `com.company.MyBundle.properties`.
+ * For the Spring implementation: Some spring backends (the `ReloadableResourceBundleMessageSource`) wants the file to be in the `resources`-directory, called `com.company.MyBundle.properties`.